zidane100e/develope_notes/zipline_trader_memo.md

 ## functions
 * analyze : automatically called after the backtest is done.
-  * not sure backtest means run_algorithm or another function
+  * do not run by calling run_algorithm
 * record : record values each day
   * given to analyze as perf